antoniovazquezblanco/antoniovazquezblanco.github.io/_posts/2022-02-23-Avoiding-git-flow.md

 A `master` or `main` branch which holds the latest usable code.
 Releases take place only in this branch and there may be commits after the latest release.
 The latest commit can be seen as the latest unstable release.

 Changes take place in `dev/xxx` branches that spawn from `main`.
 Merging issues are always fixed in the `dev/xxx` branch.
-This allows an in deep review before merging back into `main`.
+This allows an in-depth review before merging back into `main`.
 Code must be thoroughly tested.
 This forces code changes to be split into smaller chunks per branch to allow for better and faster review.

 From time to time it is inevitable to deal with breaking changes that mess the rest of pending reviews but planning usually limits those cases to the minimum.